 - One-piece rain suit – Something you don’t think about before having a baby, is what season it will be when they are in the stage of dragging themselves around the outdoors or barely walking and falling constantly.
 Congratulations if it’s summer.
 If it’s the muddy season and you live anywhere colder, well you may want one of these rain suits.
 Ha!
 I ended up finding a used bib overall rain pants so I didn’t get the one piece.
 But they’re very popular for a reason!
 Buy: REI from $28

 - Bogs boots – we used these from about 12 months – 18 months.
-Great for when they first start walking and can work as rain and snow boots.
+Great for when they first start walking and can work as rain and snow boots through long winters.
 You can usually find smaller sizes used in good condition.
 Especially since most babies aren’t walking a ton and trashing shoes until a bit older.
-Buy: Bogs Baby boots $40
+Buy: Bogs Baby boots $30+

 - Mittens – Mittens or gloves can be hard until around age two, but it depends on your kid.
 You can also find some winter mittens that have a velcro strap.
 When it was cold enough and I put them on my little one, he didn’t pull them off.
 He couldn’t crawl around or play in them though.
 This is an area where it can help to shop REI to have the ability to try on and return!
 Buy: REI

-Happy adventuring!
+Happy winter season adventuring!
 And when you’re ready for the next stage, check out my post on preschooler and kids winter gear.